thebriz24/telemetric_events/README.md

 }
 ```

+Note: Version 0.1.0 won't have the logging implemented.
+I'm working for a
+company with an app that will include this package.
+They're not ready yet to
+implement this logging strategy.
+So to get the task done, I'm skipping logging
+for now.

 `Prometheus` is more hands on in it's setup.
 Take the configuration from above;
 where it says `metric`, you can put in a few options.
 Each option corresponds
 to a `Prometheus` metric type.
 Each has a different tuple for